ufo19890607/fio_testsuite/README.md

-# fio_testsuite
-This project is used to evaluate I/O performance of host and vhost environments
+This project is used to run fio benchmark on host or vhost environments